Oak Tyres logo

 Davanti Tyres

-How to reduce your high fuel consumption
+How to reduce your high fuel consumption in 2025

 Wheel alignment checks

 Correct wheel alignment is beneficial both from a safety and fuel efficiency point of view.
 It is recommended that you check the alignment of your tyres every year to prevent uneven wear from damaging your tyres and degrading performance.
-Having uneven wear can generate extra rolling resistance on the tyres, meaning more energy is required to drive them forward increasing fuel consumption.
+Having uneven wear can generate extra rolling resistance on the tyres, meaning more energy is required to drive them forward, increasing fuel consumption.
 To learn more about the causes of uneven wear you can find a detailed breakdown here.

 Incorrect tyre pressure

 Tyres which are underinflated can have a higher rolling resistance on the road.
-While it is not only recommended to maintain a safe PSI in your tyres for other safety reasons, underinflated tyres will also generate increased friction, leading to issues such as uneven wear.
+While it is not only recommended to maintain a safe PSI for other safety reasons, underinflated tyres will also generate increased friction, leading to issues such as uneven wear.
 Even as little as 10psi could increase the petrol usage of your car by up to 10%.
 For more information on your tyre pressure consult your manual or use our handy dealer locator to contact an expert.

 Check the EU Tyre Label